jbakic/Shielded/README.md

 which takes optional onCommit and onRollback lambdas.
 * **Conditional transactions**: The Shield’s method Conditional enables you to define something similar to a database trigger.
 It receives a test, and an action to perform, both lambdas.
-If the test returns true, action will be called.
-If not, the system will make a note of all shielded objects that the test had accessed, and retry the test only when one of those objects is committed into.
-The subscription can be permanent.
+It runs the test, makes a note of all shielded objects that the test had accessed, and later re-executes the test when any of those objects is committed into.
+If test passes, the action is called.
+    * Implemented transactionally, so can be called from transactions, and can be triggered by the transaction that created it.
 * **Commutables**: operations which can be performed without conflict, because they can be reordered in time and have the same net effect, i.e. they are commutable (name borrowed from Clojure).
 Incrementing an int is an